ellolo/bme680-data-recorder/README.md

 ### Pimoroni library configuration

-The following argument set the arguments for the [Pimorini BME680 library](https://github.com/pimoroni/bme680-python/tree/master/library).
+The following sets the arguments for the [Pimorini BME680 library](https://github.com/pimoroni/bme680-python/tree/master/library).
 Please refer to the library and the [Pimoroni tutorial](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-bme680-breakout) for more details on these arguments.

 - ``humidity_oversample``: Oversampling factor for humidity.
 The higher the value, the grater the reduction in noise and loss in accuracy.
 Possible values: ``OS_NONE``, ``OS_1X``, ``OS_2X``, ``OS_4X``, ``OS_8X``, ``OS_16X``.
 Recommended setting: ``OS_2X``
 - ``temperature_oversample``: Oversampling factor for temperature.
 The higher the value, the grater the reduction in noise and loss in accuracy.
 Possible values: ``OS_NONE``, ``OS_1X``, ``OS_2X``, ``OS_4X``, ``OS_8X``, ``OS_16X``.
 Recommended setting: ``OS_8X``